OpenTelemetry and OpenTracing

 datadog exporter to your OpenTelemetry configuration YAML file along with your Datadog API key:

-To send the data to the Datadog EU site, also set the
+To send the data to a different Datadog site, also set the

 On each OpenTelemetry-instrumented application, set the resource attributes

 service.version using the language’s SDK.
-As a fall-back, you can also configure hostname (optionally), environment, service name, and service version at the collector level for unified service tagging by following the example configuration file.
-If you don’t specify the hostname explicitly, the exporter attempts to get an automatic default by checking the following sources in order, falling back to the next one if the current one is unavailable or invalid:
+As a fall-back, you can also configure environment, service name, and service version at the collector level for unified service tagging by following the example configuration file.
+The exporter attempts to get a hostname by checking the following sources in order, falling back to the next one if the current one is unavailable or invalid:

 The OpenTelemetry Collector is configured by adding a pipeline to your